 COVID-19 Statement : We are open and operating.
 However to work within the government social distancing guidelines we will be working alone.
-This means that you will not be able to come to the boat to observe the survey for both your and our safety.
+This means that you will not be able to come onto the boat to observe the survey for both your and our safety.
 To reduce the impact of this on you, we have added the ability to undertake a video conference call to go through the findings once the report is ready to help you understand the issues found.
 We can also use short video calling/FaceTime during the survey if serious defects are discovered.
 You may attend when the boat is out of the water as long as you keep an appropriate distance.

 10.1 The Surveyor shall undertake the services to which these terms relate with reasonable care, skill and diligence.